 Under Kemal Atatürk (“Father of the Turks”, as Mustafa Kemal now called himself), a period of vigorous reform turned Turkey into a Westernized, secular state with a parliamentary constitution.

 The United States had played a decisive role in the Allied victory in World War I, and, with the largest economy in the world, replaced Britain as the leading nation in the world – despite the fact that it declined to exercise its power on the international stage.
 In contrast to almost all other nations which had been involved in the war, the USA experienced a high degree of prosperity in the early 1920s, and Canada soon caught up.

 The 1920s saw the United States become the leading cultural power for the first time – a position which it has never relinquished.
-During the “Roaring Twenties”, crazes originating in America – jazz music and the “flappers”(young women who rejected traditional norms of feminine behaviour by wearing short skirts and bobbed hair and dancing to modern music) soon swept Europe, where they formed a centre-piece of the rejection of the kind of stuffy attitudes which had characterised the pre-war era.
+During the “Roaring Twenties”, crazes originating in America – jazz music and the “flappers”(young women who rejected traditional norms of feminine behavior by wearing short skirts and bobbed hair and dancing to modern music) soon swept Europe, where they formed a center-piece of the rejection of the kind of stuffy attitudes which had characterized the pre-war era.

 These more liberated times, especially for women, were mirrored in the political sphere by the continuing spread of women’s suffrage around the world – in 1918 Britain gave women the vote, and in 1920 the United States did so.
 Women also began entering the workplace in larger numbers – a trend which had started in World War I and continued in peacetime.

-The USA also saw a darker side of life in the 1920s when the prohibition of alcohol led to a dramatic rise in organised crime.The
+The USA also saw a darker side of life in the 1920s when the prohibition of alcohol led to a dramatic rise in organized crime.The

 Britain and France

 Meanwhile, back in Europe, Britain and France faced crippling war debts, deep economic recession and high unemployment.
 In Britain, poor labour relations even led to a short General Strike in 1926.